Sheriff Lafayette Woods Jr.

 Act 876 allows for victimless prosecution of domestic-violence cases.
 The law gives prosecutors and law enforcement power to investigate and prosecute domestic violence crimes without requiring the victims to testify.

-Sheriff Woods is a proud member of the Kappa Alpha Psi Fraternity, Inc., where he served as the fraternity’s reclamation committee chairman.
+Sheriff Woods is a proud member of the Kappa Alpha Psi Fraternity, Inc., where he serves as Pine Bluff Alumni Chapter Vice Polemarch and reclamation committee chairman.

 - B.A.
 Criminal Justice ‘04